 After the tour was over, we went back to the hotel bar and sat down for a chat.
 He explained to me that he wants every person he hires to be on the WSET or Court of Masters track, even the cashier at the front of house.
 His chef is going to be on “Beat Bobbie Flay”.
 The opening is 5 weeks out.
 He is going to create a place for me and wants me on staff in some capacity.
 He will contact me and make an offer soon.

 By the way, I sold all of that Montepulciano on the shelf at work in less than one week.
-I do know about this stuff and the next level of WSET courses starts in June.
+I start the next level of WSET courses in June.

 Whether his offer is one I can refuse or not, we shall see.
 He’s not messing around and neither am I.